ai-writing/Challenge2018/README.rst

     flask db upgrade
     npm start  # run the webpack dev server and flask server using concurrently

 You will see a pretty welcome screen.
+In a web browser, you can visit the application at ``http://localhost:5000/``.

 In general, before running shell commands, set the ``FLASK_APP`` and ``FLASK_DEBUG`` environment variables ::